Telnet-23/100DaysDevOps/Day56-NginxWebserverKubeCluster.md

 1. Create a deployment using nginx image with latest tag only and remember to mention the tag i.e nginx:latest.
 Name it as nginx-deployment.
 The container should be named as nginx-container, also make sure replica counts are 3.

-2. reate a NodePort type service named nginx-service.
+2. Create a NodePort type service named nginx-service.
 The nodePort should be 30011.

 ## The Solution
 With all things Kubernetes, It starts with making a new manifest ```vi nginx-deployment.yaml```